© Working Dog Chihuahuas by Midwest, 2007

 Now I am NOT saying that you only get this result from the food we feed or that it works the same for everyone.
 However, I felt it was important to address my own experiences with some of our dogs.

 Chihuahuas do shed, but the bottom line with me is two fold.
 The biggest thing is I think what you put INTO your dog influences more than just how much they weigh.
 I feed food that is extremely healthy and works to promote skin and coat specifically.
 It does make a difference.
 Our Chihuahuas and their puppies have shiny coats, wonderful texture and are low shed.
 I attribute a great portion of this to what we feed our dogs.
 Additionally, I am against overbathing your Chihuahua.
 I do believe that bathing monthly or every 6 weeks is sufficent most of the time for dogs that live inside.
 Yes, sometimes it rains and there is mud and every dog will goof off and play, that is what they do, and of course, then you clean them up.
 But good diet and bathing, to us, is the key to a healthy low shed coat.

-**Working Dog Chihuahuas/Midwest Chihuahuas proudly uses and recommends Dr. Gary's Best Breed (GMO FREE) dog foods.
-All our puppies go home with a full, unopened bag of Best Breed kibble which has small pieces and is 40% protein.
-It is very good for the overall health and shedding health of your Chihuahua.
-Our Chihuahuas and puppies ONLY eat Dr. Gary's Best Breed foods.
+**Working Dog Chihuahuas/Midwest Chihuahuas proudly uses and recommends Hills Science Diet or Dr. Gary's Best Breed (GMO FREE) dog foods.
+All our puppies go home with a full, unopened bag of kibble.
+These foods are very good for the overall health and shedding health of your Chihuahua.

 Please contact us if you would like to know more!